metricq/metricq-python/docs/howto/project-structure.rst

 In the following, we assume the project is called :literal:`metricq-example`, and all filesystem paths are relative to the project root directory (:file:`/path/to/metricq-example/`).
-The Python package build from this project is called :literal:`metricq_example`, and its source code lives in directory :file:`metricq_example`.
+The Python package built from this project is called :literal:`metricq-example`, and its source code lives in directory :file:`metricq_example`.